HARCOURT MEMORIAL UNITED CHURCH

 519-824-4177

 We are located in the Old University neighbourhood, near the University of Guelph and Downtown Guelph, and accessible by Highway 6/the Hanlon and Guelph Transit.
-Parking available on-site.
+Parking available on-site for up to 100 vehicles.

 Seeking Space?

-Click below to see our rental spaces and rates or contact our office at office@harcourtcommunity.ca for more information.
+Click below to see our rental spaces and rates or contact [email protected] for more information.

 Rental Spaces & Rates